Anatomy

 Full or compact attachment cards, adjust to the container size.
 The cards expand with the container size until the maximum card size is reached and then they transition into a multi-column view.
 For example, the full component can appear within the contextual side panel.
 The attachment cards shift sizes within their breakpoints to conform to the size of the container.

-In this example, the full component is in a multi-column view (2 columns)
+Example showing the full component is in a multi-column view (2 columns)

-In this example, the full component is in a multi-column view (3 columns)
+Example showing the full component is in a multi-column view (3 columns)

 Interactions